GGiecold-zz/Cluster_Ensembles/README.md

 # Cluster_Ensembles
 A package for combining multiple partitions into a consolidated clustering.
-The combinatorial optimization problem of obtaining this consensus clustering is approached via graph and hyper-graph partitioning.
+The combinatorial optimization problem of obtaining such a consensus clustering is reformulated in terms of approximation algorithms for graph or hyper-graph partitioning.